 The Grampians followed, a very nice national park for hiking and seeing wildlife.
 And then I made a stop in Adelaide, a relaxing town from where you can take excursions to the beautiful Kangaroo Island.
 As its name indicates, you’ll find kangaroos and wallabies, as well as a great variety of wildlife like echidnas, birds, Australian sea lions, and more.

 To break up my long bus ride between Adelaide and Alice Springs, I decided to stop in Coober Pedy.
-It is really worth stopping there for 1 or 2 days to rest from the long bus journey, visit the opal mines (and pamper yourself by buying jewelry), sleep in a cool underground accommodation, and just discover the extremely inhospitable environment where this small town is located.
+It is really worth stopping there for 1 or 2 days to rest from the long bus journey, visit the opal mines (and pamper yourself by buying jewellery), sleep in a cool underground accommodation, and just discover the extremely inhospitable environment where this small town is located.
 Then I was off again by bus, making my way to Alice Springs.
 It is unbelievable how as soon as you get out of the big towns, you are out in the open by yourself, on a road that seems to go in an infinite straight line.
 Your only wish is not to have any car issues and find yourself stuck in the middle of nowhere!

 Upon arrival to Alice Springs, I went to visit the town, which has a very special atmosphere due to the fact that it is located in the outback centre of Australia.
 It is as famous for its contemporary and traditional art as the natural wonders that surround it.
-I took a 3 day / 2 night tour to the ‘Red Centre’.
+I took a 3 day / 2-night tour to the ‘Red Centre’.
 It was awesome to travel through very flat terrains and suddenly come across spectacular rock formations that dot the landscape, all very different one from another; the famous Uluru, Kata Tjuta, and Kings Canyon.
-It is impressive to think how erosion can create such impressive natural monuments.
-It was great to learn about the local culture there too, and understand the the importance of the sacred Ayers Rock for the local aboriginals (please respect it, don’t climb on it and don’t remove any rocks from the site!).
+It is impressive to think of how erosion can create such impressive natural monuments.
+It was great to learn about the local culture there too, and understand the importance of the sacred Ayers Rock for the local aboriginals (please respect it, don’t climb on it and don’t remove any rocks from the site!).

-I hold many great memories dear to my heart from this first big trip, from amazing sights to long lasting friendships and more than anything many laughs!
+I hold many great memories dear to my heart from this first big trip, from amazing sights to long-lasting friendships and more than anything many laughs!

 Read about my trip up the East Coast next week!